victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 The demo vault application has one configuration item where you can set set the minimal event level to log.
 If set to "None", nothing is logged.
 The sample vault application currenly only logs INFORMATIONAL events.

-Note that the vault application also logs errors to the event log via the additionally configured log sink `Serilog.Sinks.MFilesSysUtilsEventLog`; this sink employs SysUtils.ReportToEventLog().
+Note that the vault application also logs errors to the event log via the additionally configured log sink `Serilog.Sinks.MFilesSysUtilsEventLog`; this sink employs M-Files SysUtils.ReportToEventLog().
+In the sample configuration, the MFilesSysUtilsEventLog is restricted to event level error, thus only error are emitted by the sink into the Windows event log.

 ## Vault Example code